 - DE: The Ludwig-Maximilians-University Munich has a page on its website with information on studying for refugees and asylum-seekers, including FAQs.

-- DE: Hochschule Magdeburg: This institution provides special services for refugees, including consultation, language courses and integration offers.
+- DE: Hochschule Magdeburg: This institution provides special services for refugees and migrants, including consultation, language courses and integration offers.

 - DE: The Freie Universität Berlin has developed a “Welcome to Freie Universität Berlin” programme offering qualified prospective students who have had to leave their homeland an opportunity to attend selected courses and participate in selected additional offerings free of charge, thereby preparing to start a degree program.

 - ES: The University of Barcelona has set up a refugee support programme that includes some measures to help those fleeing from Syria’s brutal civil war.
 The University estimates that the programme can take in one hundred refugees, help them to settle in Catalonia and enable them to continue their university studies in Barcelona.

 Institutions with support initiatives for refugees and migrants mentioned in the FAQs are:

 - DE: Stiftung Universität Hildesheim

 - DE: University of Duisburg/Essen

 - NL: ICLON, Leiden

 The European Commission supports the integration of migrants and refugees in higher education.
 The Commission funds projects and disseminates successful practices in this field.
 Language skills and recognition of qualifications are key issues for these groups.
 It has produced a list of inspiring practices where higher education institutions are helping refugees to get into higher education.